 6 Things We Learned From Kendrick Lamar's Interview With Flying Lotus Apr 10, 2015 at 02:01pm 18,575 Views

 The day Kendrick Lamar's To Pimp a Butterfly came out, Flying Lotus took to twitter to let us know some inside information on the LP.
 It turns out that FlyLo was helping Kendrick with the visual portion for his opening slot on the "Yeezus" Tour, and, at the same time, he gave the MC a folder full of beats to mess with for TPAB.

 This feature highlights a hand-picked selection of some of the bigger tracks of the week.
-We have chosen a few of the tracks that landed within our top 25 most played, focusing on those that stood out, and left room for discussion.
+We have chosen a few of the tracks that landed within our top 10 most played, focusing on those that stood out, and left room for discussion.
 Once again, this particular feature is cataloguing the most POPULAR songs on the site, for some of the more overlooked tracks, check out Underrated Audio.

 Tory Lanez is a 22 year old with a super-bright future ahead of him.
 Features with Meek Mill, Rick Ross, French Montanta, and The Game might prove that much, but thirteen mixtapes and a recent EP alongside super-producer squad Wedidit certainly drive the point home.

 Earl Sweatshirt's Darkest Lyrics On "I Don't Like Shit, I Don't Go Outside" Mar 25, 2015 at 11:40am 18,136 Views